Dominique Tinguely

 bassoon, recorder

 Dominique Tinguely grew up in Fribourg, Switzerland.
-She studied recorder and historical bassoon at the Schola Cantorum Basiliensis, completing both programs with a diploma.
-This was followed by advanced studies in historical bassoon at the ESMUC in Barcelona and in music management at the HKB in Bern.
-As a soloist, chamber musician, and orchestral performer, she has played with ensembles and orchestras across Europe.
-She is the winner of the Friedl-Wald Foundation award and has been a guest on SWR 2's Treffpunkt Klassik extra.
-Dominique teaches recorder and historical bassoon at the Musikschule Konservatorium Bern and at various international courses.
-Together with Sabine Stoffer, she also co-directs the Youth Baroque Orchestra at the MKB Bern.
-In her free time, she enjoys spending time with family and friends.
-Additionally, she paints and loves plants!
+She studied recorder and historical bassoon at the Schola Cantorum Basiliensis, graduating with diplomas in both subjects.
+She then pursued advanced studies in historical bassoon at the ESMUC in Barcelona and in music management at the HKB Bern.
+As a soloist, chamber musician, and orchestral musician, she performs with ensembles and orchestras throughout Europe.
+She is a prizewinner of the Friedl-Wald Foundation and has been a studio guest on SWR 2's Treffpunkt Klassik extra program.
+She teaches recorder and historical bassoon at the Bern Conservatory and at various international courses.
+Together with Sabine Stoffer, she conducts the Youth Baroque Orchestra of the MKB Bern.
+She enjoys spending time with family and friends.
+She also paints and loves plants!

 Violin